top of page

 I’ve also spent countless hours strategically elevating the mission of the organization in the community in a number of ways.

-• By coordinating content, photos and graphics with the chapter leaders who were spreading the word directly to members
+• By coordinating content, photos and graphics with other chapter leaders to spread the word directly to members

 • By being instrumental in keeping an active organizational social media presence on Instagram and Facebook

-• By writing targeted blog posts to help cross-promote events I was organizing.
+• By writing targeted blog posts on my own site to help cross-promote events I was organizing.

 • By taking photos and writing promotional content for events